raphaelauv/kafka-stream-testing/README.md

 # Kafka Stream Test 100% programmatic

 - No docker-compose
-- No schema registry
+- No external schema registry
-- No kafka Broker
+- No external kafka Broker
-- No gradle task
 - No topic creation

 Thanks to :

 - TopologyTestDriver
 - TestInputTopic
 - MOCK_SCHEMA_REGISTRY